ValRudyka/react-quiz/README.md

 # React quiz app

-In this app, you can check your knowledge of React basic concepts.
+In this app, people can check their knowledge of basic React concepts.
 The quiz is limited in time, therefore you have to

 answer on all the questions quickly and accurate.
-Let's start checking your understanding of React.

 # Getting Started with Create React App